SummaryRead the full fact sheet

 Moving from cot to bed is an exciting milestone in a child’s life.
 However, making the change is sometimes tricky.
-It may be hard to know whether or not your child is ready to move from a cot to a bed.
+It may be hard to know whether your child is ready to move from a cot to a bed.
 Signs of readiness include climbing out of the cot or needing to get to the toilet at night.

 Most children move to a bed somewhere between the ages of two and three and a half years.

 Moving from cot to bed for a new baby